-- Component I Coursework (30%): Exploring User Interface Design Principles and Project Planning Techniques.
+- Component I Pearson Set Assignment (30%): Exploring User Interface Design Principles and Project Planning Techniques.
 This unit gives you the knowledge and skills you need to plan, design and create a user interface for a specific purpose.
-In this project you will learn the history of interface design and the rules effective design.
-You will have the opportunity to respond to feedback on your design and identify areas for improvement. - Component 2 Coursework (30%): Collecting, Presenting and Interpreting Data.
-This unit will build on unit 1, understanding how user interface design principles are used to meet the needs of different users.
+In this project you will learn the rules of effective design.
+You will have the opportunity to respond to feedback on your design and identify areas for improvement. - Component 2 Pearson Set Assignment (30%): Collecting, Presenting and Interpreting Data.
+In this unit you will learn about the characteristic of data and information.
 You will learn how organisations collect, manipulate and interpret data using data modelling software such as Excel in order to draw conclusions and make decisions. - Component 3 Exam (40%): Effective Digital Working Practices.
-The external exam will require you to analyse and interpret information in relation to different scenarios, building on the skills gained in Unit 1 and 2.
-You will demonstrate understanding and skills in the planning process, interface design, collection and use of data, when making recommendations on working practices related to design, project organisation, cyber security and legal and ethical issues.
+In this unit you will explore how organisations use digital systems and the wider implications associated with their use.
+The content covers how current and modern technologies are used by and have an impact on organisations and their stakeholders; cyber security threats and threat prevention; how legislation covering data protection, computer crimes and intellectual property has an impacts organisations and individuals; the use of different forms of notation (diagrams etc) to explain systems, data and information.